 Dementia and social care

-Social care which involves providing social work, personal care, protection or social support to people is predominantly delivered through services such as homecare, assisted living and care homes.
+Social care involves providing social work, personal care, protection or social support to people to help them to maintain independence and live with a good quality of life.
+It is predominantly delivered through services such as homecare, assisted living and care homes.
+It may also be provided by voluntary and community organisations.
 These services provide a vital source of support for many people with dementia and their families.

-Our research around social care and dementia focusses particularly on ways in which social care providers can provide good quality person-centred care through staff development or the application of specific interventions.
+Our research focuses around social care and dementia focusses particularly on ways in which social care providers can provide good quality person-centred care for people living with dementia through staff development or the application of specific interventions.
+It is shaping understanding of how to deliver good social care and how to prepare and support the workforce to do this.

 This video, developed with our expert by experience advisory group from the DCM EPIC trial (with link to EPIC trial web-page) in care homes, explains why conducting research in care homes and other social care settings is important.